Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Introduction

 The zentropy approach has been applied in conjunction with spin-polarized density functional theory to incorporate magnetic, electronic, and vibrational degrees of freedom and to predict finite-temperature thermodynamic properties of magnetic materials, with each configuration defined by a distinct atomic spin arrangement.
-In this manner, zentropy has been used to quantify the short-range degree of disorder \cite{Shang2023}, predict the magnetic phase transitions of bcc Fe \cite{Shang2010a} and fcc Ni \cite{Shang2010}, positive and negative thermal expansion \cite{Liu2022,Liu2024a}, and the ferroelectric phase transition in \ch{PbTiO3} \cite{Hew2024}.
+In this manner, zentropy has been used to quantify the degree of disorder \cite{Shang2023}, predict the magnetic phase transitions of bcc Fe \cite{Shang2010a} and fcc Ni \cite{Shang2010}, positive and negative thermal expansion \cite{Liu2022,Liu2024a}, and the ferroelectric phase transition in \ch{PbTiO3} \cite{Hew2024}.
 More recently, zentropy has been applied to ab initio molecular dynamics to calculate the entropy of liquids and solids, enabling accurate prediction of melting temperatures \cite{Hong2025,Shang2025}.
-Zentropy has also been applied as a framework for machine learning using zentropy-enhanced neural networks (ZENNs) \cite{Wang2025}.
+Zentropy has also been applied as a framework for machine learning using zentropy-enhanced neural networks (ZENNs) \cite{Wang2025}, and for uncertainty measures for feature selection \cite{Yuan2024a}.